 Pumpkin carving is one of the most enjoyed traditions around the Halloween holiday.
 You get to create whatever your mind can think of.
-Some pumpkins have funny faces and some scary.
+Some pumpkins have funny faces and some are scary.
 You gather all of the materials that you need and you start to carve out the pumpkin.
 What about the seeds?
 You see your cat has gotten into them.
 Can cats eat pumpkin seeds?
 Are they safe?

 Can Cats Eat Pumpkin Seeds?